kiranparajuli589/kiranparajuli589/README.md

 ### Updates

-- 🔭 I’m currently working on JankariTech Pvt.
-Ltd.
+- 🔭 I’m currently working as a Software Developer on [JankariTech Pvt.
+Ltd](https://github.com/JankariTech).
 - 🔭 I’m also working as a Freelance Web Developer.
 - 🌱 I’m currently learning software development with quality assurance
 - 👯 I’m looking to collaborate on **Data Science**, **Machine Learning** and **Deep Learning**